tjohann/a20_sdk/README.md

 Setup
 -----

 Follow the steps below to setup your enviroment.
+If you use my sdk_builder, then the tool will do this all for you.

-Create the two locations:
+Create the runtime locations:

-    mkdir /opt/a20_sdk
-    mkdir /var/lib/a20_sdk
+    sudo mkdir /var/lib/a20_sdk

 Change group to users and chmod it to 775:

-    chgrp -R users /opt/a20_sdk
     chgrp -R users /var/lib/a20_sdk

-    chmod 775 /opt/a20_sdk
     chmod 775 /var/lib/a20_sdk

-Clone this repo to /opt/a20_sdk
+Clone this repo to /var/lib/a20_sdk

-    git clone https://github.com/tjohann/a20_sdk.git /opt/a20_sdk
+    git clone https://github.com/tjohann/a20_sdk.git /var/lib/a20_sdk

 Source the environment file armhf_env